kabira1947/Vulnerabilities_Mindmap_Beginer-to-Moderate/SSTI/Basics of SSTI.md

 - **Complex Template Engines:** Modern web applications often use complex template engines to enable dynamic content generation.
 However, these advanced engines also introduce new attack surfaces for SSTI.
 Attackers leverage the power of template engines to craft sophisticated payloads and evade detection.
 For example, attackers may use chained template expressions or nested injections to bypass security filters.

 - **Third-Party Libraries:** Many web applications rely on third-party libraries and frameworks, including template engines.
-SSTI vulnerabilities can also emerge from flaws in these libraries, especially if they are not kept up-to-date or have their security features misconfigured.
+SSTI vulnerabilities can also emerge from flaws in these libraries, especially if they need to be kept up-to-date or have their security features misconfigured.

 - **Template Language Features:** Template engines provide various features that attackers can misuse to execute arbitrary code.
 For instance, access to object properties, function calls, or even file system operations may be possible if not adequately controlled.